CivML-PolyMtl/OpenIPDM/README.md

 ## How to cite

-*OpenIPDM, an Open-Source Software for Infrastructures Probablstic Deterioration Modelling*
+*OpenIPDM, an Open-Source Software for Infrastructures Probabilistic Deterioration Modelling*

 ### Prerequisites

-- Matlab (version 2020a or higher) installed on Mac OSX or Windows
+- Matlab (version 2020a or higher) installed on Mac OSX or Windows.

 - The Matlab Statistics and Machine Learning Toolbox is required.

+- Access to GPU computing (required only for Model Training toolbox)

 ### Installation